 One of our main criteria was to find a motorhome under 30 feet.
 At one inch under 30 feet, this coach will give us many more options on where we can camp.
-Our favorite national park campground is Mather Campground at Grand Canyon, which has a 30 feet limit.
+Our favorite national park campgrounds is Mather Campground in Grand Canyon, which has a 30 feet limit on RVs.

 4. Gross Vehicle Weight (GVW)

 The 22,000 pound chassis gives us over 4,000 pounds to work with including all the tanks, ourselves, the dogs and all our supplies.
 Most other coaches in this size are on 16,000 or 18,000 pound chassis limits carry capacity.

 Because of the heavier duty chassis and the way Newmar has built the rails on the chassis, most of our bays have pass through storage.
 This can be hard to find in a gas coach at this size.
 The bays plus the cabinets in the coach gives us a good amount of storage space.

 6. RV Holding Tank Capacity